JasonCraftsCode/dynamodb-datamodel/etc/dynamodb-datamodel.api.md

     }, INPUT extends {
         [key: string]: any;
     } = KEY, OUTPUT extends INPUT & KEY = INPUT & KEY> extends Model {
-        addBatchDelete(batchWrite: Table.BatchWrite, key: Model.ModelCoreT<KEY>): Model.ModelResultT<OUTPUT>;
+        // Warning: (tsdoc-inline-tag-missing-braces) The TSDoc tag "@inheritDoc" is an inline tag; it must be enclosed in "{ }" braces addBatchDelete(batchWrite: Table.BatchWrite, key: Model.ModelCoreT<KEY>): Model.ModelResultT<OUTPUT>;
-        addBatchGet(batchGet: Table.BatchGet, key: Model.ModelCoreT<KEY>): Model.ModelResultT<OUTPUT>;
+        // Warning: (tsdoc-inline-tag-missing-braces) The TSDoc tag "@inheritDoc" is an inline tag; it must be enclosed in "{ }" braces addBatchGet(batchGet: Table.BatchGet, key: Model.ModelCoreT<KEY>): Model.ModelResultT<OUTPUT>;
-        addBatchPut(batchWrite: Table.BatchWrite, item: Model.ModelCoreT<INPUT>): Model.ModelResultT<OUTPUT>;
+        // Warning: (tsdoc-inline-tag-missing-braces) The TSDoc tag "@inheritDoc" is an inline tag; it must be enclosed in "{ }" braces addBatchPut(batchWrite: Table.BatchWrite, item: Model.ModelCoreT<INPUT>): Model.ModelResultT<OUTPUT>;
-        addTransactCheck(transactWrite: Table.TransactWrite, key: Model.ModelCoreT<KEY>, conditions: Condition.Resolver[], returnFailure?: DocumentClient.ReturnValuesOnConditionCheckFailure): Model.ModelResultT<OUTPUT>;
+        // Warning: (tsdoc-inline-tag-missing-braces) The TSDoc tag "@inheritDoc" is an inline tag; it must be enclosed in "{ }" braces addTransactCheck(transactWrite: Table.TransactWrite, key: Model.ModelCoreT<KEY>, conditions: Condition.Resolver[], returnFailure?: DocumentClient.ReturnValuesOnConditionCheckFailure): Model.ModelResultT<OUTPUT>;
-        addTransactDelete(transactWrite: Table.TransactWrite, key: Model.ModelCoreT<KEY>, conditions?: Condition.Resolver[], returnFailure?: DocumentClient.ReturnValuesOnConditionCheckFailure): Model.ModelResultT<OUTPUT>;
+        // Warning: (tsdoc-inline-tag-missing-braces) The TSDoc tag "@inheritDoc" is an inline tag; it must be enclosed in "{ }" braces addTransactDelete(transactWrite: Table.TransactWrite, key: Model.ModelCoreT<KEY>, conditions?: Condition.Resolver[], returnFailure?: DocumentClient.ReturnValuesOnConditionCheckFailure): Model.ModelResultT<OUTPUT>;
-        addTransactGet(transactGet: Table.TransactGet, key: Model.ModelCoreT<KEY>, itemAttributes?: string[]): Model.ModelResultT<OUTPUT>;
+        // Warning: (tsdoc-inline-tag-missing-braces) The TSDoc tag "@inheritDoc" is an inline tag; it must be enclosed in "{ }" braces addTransactGet(transactGet: Table.TransactGet, key: Model.ModelCoreT<KEY>, itemAttributes?: string[]): Model.ModelResultT<OUTPUT>;
-        addTransactPut(transactWrite: Table.TransactWrite, item: Model.ModelCoreT<INPUT>, conditions?: Condition.Resolver[], returnFailure?: DocumentClient.ReturnValuesOnConditionCheckFailure): Model.ModelResultT<OUTPUT>;
+        // Warning: (tsdoc-inline-tag-missing-braces) The TSDoc tag "@inheritDoc" is an inline tag; it must be enclosed in "{ }" braces addTransactPut(transactWrite: Table.TransactWrite, item: Model.ModelCoreT<INPUT>, conditions?: Condition.Resolver[], returnFailure?: DocumentClient.ReturnValuesOnConditionCheckFailure): Model.ModelResultT<OUTPUT>;
-        addTransactUpdate(transactWrite: Table.TransactWrite, item: Model.ModelUpdateT<KEY, INPUT>, conditions?: Condition.Resolver[], returnFailure?: DocumentClient.ReturnValue): Model.ModelResultT<OUTPUT>;
+        // Warning: (tsdoc-inline-tag-missing-braces) The TSDoc tag "@inheritDoc" is an inline tag; it must be enclosed in "{ }" braces addTransactUpdate(transactWrite: Table.TransactWrite, item: Model.ModelUpdateT<KEY, INPUT>, conditions?: Condition.Resolver[], returnFailure?: DocumentClient.ReturnValue): Model.ModelResultT<OUTPUT>;
-        create(data: Model.ModelCoreT<INPUT>, options?: Table.PutOptions): Promise<Model.PutOutput<OUTPUT>>;
+        // Warning: (tsdoc-inline-tag-missing-braces) The TSDoc tag "@inheritDoc" is an inline tag; it must be enclosed in "{ }" braces create(data: Model.ModelCoreT<INPUT>, options?: Table.PutOptions): Promise<Model.PutOutput<OUTPUT>>;
-        delete(key: Model.ModelCoreT<KEY>, options?: Table.DeleteOptions): Promise<Model.DeleteOutput<OUTPUT>>;
+        // Warning: (tsdoc-inline-tag-missing-braces) The TSDoc tag "@inheritDoc" is an inline tag; it must be enclosed in "{ }" braces delete(key: Model.ModelCoreT<KEY>, options?: Table.DeleteOptions): Promise<Model.DeleteOutput<OUTPUT>>;
-        deleteParams(key: Model.ModelCoreT<KEY>, options?: Table.DeleteOptions): DocumentClient.DeleteItemInput;
+        // Warning: (tsdoc-inline-tag-missing-braces) The TSDoc tag "@inheritDoc" is an inline tag; it must be enclosed in "{ }" braces deleteParams(key: Model.ModelCoreT<KEY>, options?: Table.DeleteOptions): DocumentClient.DeleteItemInput;
-        get(key: Model.ModelCoreT<KEY>, options?: Table.GetOptions): Promise<Model.GetOutput<OUTPUT>>;
+        // Warning: (tsdoc-inline-tag-missing-braces) The TSDoc tag "@inheritDoc" is an inline tag; it must be enclosed in "{ }" braces get(key: Model.ModelCoreT<KEY>, options?: Table.GetOptions): Promise<Model.GetOutput<OUTPUT>>;
-        getParams(key: Model.ModelCoreT<KEY>, options?: Table.GetOptions): DocumentClient.GetItemInput;
+        // Warning: (tsdoc-inline-tag-missing-braces) The TSDoc tag "@inheritDoc" is an inline tag; it must be enclosed in "{ }" braces getParams(key: Model.ModelCoreT<KEY>, options?: Table.GetOptions): DocumentClient.GetItemInput;
-        put(data: Model.ModelCoreT<INPUT>, options?: Table.PutOptions): Promise<Model.PutOutput<OUTPUT>>;
+        // Warning: (tsdoc-inline-tag-missing-braces) The TSDoc tag "@inheritDoc" is an inline tag; it must be enclosed in "{ }" braces put(data: Model.ModelCoreT<INPUT>, options?: Table.PutOptions): Promise<Model.PutOutput<OUTPUT>>;
-        putParams(data: Model.ModelCoreT<INPUT>, options?: Table.PutOptions): DocumentClient.PutItemInput;
+        // Warning: (tsdoc-inline-tag-missing-braces) The TSDoc tag "@inheritDoc" is an inline tag; it must be enclosed in "{ }" braces putParams(data: Model.ModelCoreT<INPUT>, options?: Table.PutOptions): DocumentClient.PutItemInput;
-        replace(data: Model.ModelCoreT<INPUT>, options?: Table.PutOptions): Promise<Model.PutOutput<OUTPUT>>;
+        // Warning: (tsdoc-inline-tag-missing-braces) The TSDoc tag "@inheritDoc" is an inline tag; it must be enclosed in "{ }" braces replace(data: Model.ModelCoreT<INPUT>, options?: Table.PutOptions): Promise<Model.PutOutput<OUTPUT>>;
         schema: Model.ModelSchemaT<OUTPUT>;
-        toModel(data: Table.AttributeValuesMap): Model.ModelOutT<OUTPUT>;
+        // Warning: (tsdoc-inline-tag-missing-braces) The TSDoc tag "@inheritDoc" is an inline tag; it must be enclosed in "{ }" braces toModel(data: Table.AttributeValuesMap): Model.ModelOutT<OUTPUT>;
-        toTable(data: Model.ModelCoreT<INPUT>): Model.TableData;
+        // Warning: (tsdoc-inline-tag-missing-braces) The TSDoc tag "@inheritDoc" is an inline tag; it must be enclosed in "{ }" braces toTable(data: Model.ModelCoreT<INPUT>): Model.TableData;
-        toTableUpdate(data: Model.ModelUpdateT<KEY, INPUT>): Model.TableUpdateData;
+        // Warning: (tsdoc-inline-tag-missing-braces) The TSDoc tag "@inheritDoc" is an inline tag; it must be enclosed in "{ }" braces toTableUpdate(data: Model.ModelUpdateT<KEY, INPUT>): Model.TableUpdateData;
-        update(data: Model.ModelUpdateT<KEY, INPUT>, options?: Table.UpdateOptions): Promise<Model.UpdateOutput<OUTPUT>>;
+        // Warning: (tsdoc-inline-tag-missing-braces) The TSDoc tag "@inheritDoc" is an inline tag; it must be enclosed in "{ }" braces update(data: Model.ModelUpdateT<KEY, INPUT>, options?: Table.UpdateOptions): Promise<Model.UpdateOutput<OUTPUT>>;
-        updateParams(data: Model.ModelUpdateT<KEY, INPUT>, options?: Table.UpdateOptions): DocumentClient.UpdateItemInput;
+        // Warning: (tsdoc-inline-tag-missing-braces) The TSDoc tag "@inheritDoc" is an inline tag; it must be enclosed in "{ }" braces updateParams(data: Model.ModelUpdateT<KEY, INPUT>, options?: Table.UpdateOptions): DocumentClient.UpdateItemInput;
     }
     export type ModelType = number | string | boolean | null | object;